 A comforting and delicious corn chowder soup packed with corn, potatoes and bacon.
 Full of flavor and simple to make.
 This is the perfect recipe for the fall or winter!

-All I crave during the fall season are soups.
+All I crave during the fall season are soup recipes.
 Sometimes I’ll even make homemade bread bowls to serve them in.
 This recipe has amazing flavor and a thick and creamy texture.
 It’s one of my favorites to make, as well as ham and potato soup and chicken pot pie soup.

 We love this delicious corn chowder on a chilly fall day.
-It’s starting to feel like fall here and I cannot wait!
-I woke up this morning to go on a walk and had to put on a jacket.
-I love this time of year and making lots of soups for dinner.

 This corn chowder is very filling and a recipe that the whole family will enjoy.
+I love this time of year and making lots of hearty comforting soups like this, my clam chowder, gumbo recipe or seafood stew for dinner.

 If you’d like to add in more veggies, you can also add in some shredded carrots, bell peppers and chopped celery.
-I like to top my bowl of soup with extra bacon pieces, shredded cheese and green onions and serve with a piece of crusty french bread.
-Absolutely delicious and so comforting!
+I like to top my bowl of soup the same way as this loaded potato soup with extra bacon pieces, shredded cheese and green onions then serve with crusty french bread.

-- COOK.
+- Cook.
 Brown the bacon in a large pot, then place on a paper towel lined plate.
 Leave about 1/2 Tablespoon of the grease in the pan and add in the butter and onions.
 Cook for about 3 minutes, then stir in the flour.
 Slowly stir in the chicken broth.

-- SIMMER.
+- Simmer.
 Next mix in the red potatoes, drained corn, creamed corn, salt and nutmeg.
 Bring to a light bowl and then let simmer until the potatoes are tender, about 20 minutes.

-- THICKEN.
+- Thicken.
 Stir in the milk and continue simmering until the soup begins to thicken.
 Then remove from heat and season with salt and pepper to taste.